Theta Delta Chi

 Theta Delta Chi (ΘΔΧ) is a social fraternity that was founded in 1847 at Union College, New York, United States.
-While nicknames differ from institution to institution, the most common nicknames for the fraternity are TDX, Thete, Theta Delt, and Thumpers.
-Theta Delta Chi brothers refer to their local organization as charges rather than using the common fraternity nomenclature of chapters.
+While nicknames differ from institution to institution, the most common nicknames for the fraternity are TDX, TDC, Thete, Theta Delt, and Thumpers.
+Theta Delta Chi brothers refer to their local organizations as charges rather than using the common fraternity nomenclature of chapters.